Greg-Court/gh_actions_cicd_test_v2/README.md

 npm run dev
 ```

-You can also try to deploy this to your own Azure App Service.
-Detailed instructions on continuous deployment in Azure App Services can be found here: https://learn.microsoft.com/en-us/azure/app-service/deploy-continuous-deployment?tabs=github%2Cgithubactions
+You can then try to deploy this via the available CI/CD pipelines to your own Azure App Service.
+Hands on practice is the best way to learn.
+Detailed instructions on continuous deployment for Azure App Services can be found here: https://learn.microsoft.com/en-us/azure/app-service/deploy-continuous-deployment?tabs=github%2Cgithubactions

 ## Contributing